valexdevelopers/codeVase/README.md

 1. View All Tasks

-    Endpoint: /admin/tasks
+    Endpoint: /task/all
     Method: GET
-    Description: Admin view to see all tasks and the number of times each task was attempted.
+    Description: Admin view to see all tasks.

 2. View All Users

-    Endpoint: /admin/users
+    Endpoint: /user/admin/all
     Method: GET
     Description: Admin view to see all users and their details.

 3. View User Task Attempts

-    Endpoint: /admin/users/{userId}/tasks
+    Endpoint: /user/{userId}
     Method: GET
     Description: Admin view to see the number of times a user attempted each task.
     Path Parameters: